 4b.
 Enter reason for waiver for the proof of income.

 5. Check Yes, No or N/A for verification of adjunctive eligibility.

 6a.
-Check the appropriate program(s) for which the applicant has been screened for eligibility: Medicare, Medicaid, CHIP, CHIP Perinatal, Private insurance, Veterans Affairs (VA) benefits, TRICARE, Healthy Texas Women (HTW), Family Planning (FP) or Breast and Cervical Cancer Services (BCCS).
+Check the appropriate program(s) for which the eligibility specialist assessed the applicant’s potential eligibility: Medicare, Medicaid, CHIP, CHIP Perinatal, Private insurance (through employer or Health Insurance Marketplace), Veterans Affairs (VA) benefits, TRICARE or Workers’ Compensation.

 6b.
 Select Yes or No if facility eligibility staff assisted the applicant in applying to other programs.

 7. Select Yes, No or N/A to determine if the applicant is presumptively eligible.

 Copayment amount (if applicable): Enter the copayment amount collected by the facility for each program, based on the applicant’s household and income information.